 Messages for the Week

 - Premier Sport have very kindly offered to send us some fitness and exercise videos that the children can use throughout the week.
-Each Friday, you will be sent an email with a link to two videos that can be used for the following week.
+As part of the email that is normally sent to you on Friday from Mrs Sharman, you will receive two video links that can be used for the following week.
 Enjoy!

 - Parents, if you would like some child friendly books to help explain the coronavirus to your children, click here: Best Children’s Books About Coronavirus On this site you can download some free eBooks that will help children to understand this unusual time we’re living in.

 - Unlock challenge for Maths: Practice counting in multiples of 7– Counting in 7s and Counting in 7s Interactive

 Maths: In Maths this week, we will be continuing with our learning on fractions.